Simonians: In Christian sources

 The Simonians were variously accused of using magic and theurgy, incantations and love-potions; declaring idolatry a matter of indifference that was neither good nor bad, proclaiming all sex to be perfect love, and altogether leading very disorderly, immoral lives.
 Eusebius of Caesarea, in his 4th century Historia Ecclesiastica, writes that 'every vile corruption that could either be done or devised, is practised by this most abominable heresy'.
 In general, they were said to regard nothing in itself as good or bad by nature: it was not good works that made men blessed, in the next world, but the grace bestowed by Simon and Helena on those who followed them.

 To this end, the Simonians were said to venerate Simon under the image of Zeus, and Helena under that of Athena.
 However, Hippolytus adds that "if any one, on seeing the images either of Simon or Helen, shall call them by those names, he is cast out, as showing ignorance of the mysteries."
 From this it is evident that the Simonians did not allow that they actually worshipped their founders.
 In the Clementine Recognitions Helena is called Luna, which may mean that the images were allegorical representations of the sun and moon.

 The writer of the pseudo-Cyprian De Rebaptismate says that on the strength of the words of John, that "we were to be baptized with the Holy Ghost and with fire," the Simonians maintained that the orthodox baptism was a mere form, and that they had the real baptism, for, as soon as their neophytes went down into the water, a fire appeared on it.
-The writer does not dispute the fact, but is at a loss what to make of it.
-Was it a bit of jugglery, or a natural phenomenon, or a piece of self-deception, or an effect of magic?
-In advocacy of this baptism, we are told, there was composed by the same heretics a book which was inscribed the Preaching of Paul.
+The writer does not dispute this claim, but questions whether it was bit of jugglery, a natural phenomenon, a piece of self-deception, or an effect of magic.
+The writer also mentions a Simonian book called the Preaching of Paul which advocated this baptism.